 Communication, Culture & Technology students design their own curricula with the guidance of faculty advisors.
-Students must take three required courses: CCTP-505, CCTP-506, and a research methods course.
-The rest of their curriculum is made up of electives which may include additional research methods courses*.
+Students must take three required courses: CCTP-5005, CCTP-5006, and a methods course.
+The rest of their curriculum is made up of electives which may include additional methods courses*.
 While electives are usually CCT courses, students may also take courses offered elsewhere at Georgetown University or even at other DC-area universities.
 These options require the approval of Ai-Hui Tan, CCT’s Director of Academic Affairs.
 See CCT M.A.
-Requirements for more about building a curriculum.
+Requirements.

 This course introduces students to interdisciplinary and graduate studies in the Communication, Culture & Technology program.
 This class aims at helping students to develop an expertise so they can contribute to an intellectual community.
 At the same time the course will equip students with an academic and professional problem-solving framework.
 Students will explore interdisciplinarity in communications, cultural, media, and technology studies by taking the initial steps to identify the communities to which they want to matter, to determine what foundations/ assumptions/ viewpoints exist in said community, and to figure out how to contribute knowledge to the ongoing conversation.